oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

     ```

 3. Add your OCI user to the ALL\_DB\_USERS group
     >**Note:** If you run into an error here with permission, look to the note at the beginning of the lab to sign in properly with permissions.

     ```
     <copy>oci iam group add-user --user-id $OCI_CS_USER_OCID --group-id $ALL_DB_USERS_OCID</copy>
     ```

-You may now proceed to the next lab!
+You may now **proceed to the next lab.**

 ## **Appendix**: Creating an account to use Direct Sign-On with